FirelyTeam/firely-docs/simplifier/simplifierProjects.rst

 - A summary text as added by the project owners
 - A summary table describing the contents of the project:

- - Total number of resources per resource type
+	+ Number of resources per resource type
- - Total number of examples per resource type
+	+ Number of examples per resource

 - The canonical base URLs supported in the project
 - The workflow statuses supported in the project